TheHorscht/AdventureMode/ideas.md

 The story is told through their last thoughts.

 At the end of the temple, you find out that the knowledge was stolen and there is a portal.
 However, the portal is unstable due to having been active for so long that it has lost most of it's magic.
 Stepping through it teleports you to the mountain where the main game begins, stripped of all items and memory due to the unstable nature of the portal.

+Knowing others is intelligence;
+knowing yourself is true wisdom.
+Mastering others is strength;
+mastering yourself is true power.

+If you realize that you have enough, you are truly rich.
+If you stay in the center
+and embrace death with your whole heart, you will endure forever.

+--[[

+If you let restlessness move you, you lose touch with who you are.
+Look, but don't touch.
+Listen, but don't speak.
+Reach, and it can't be grasped.

+  ORIG
+  Look, and it can't be seen.
+  Listen, and it can't be heard.
+  Reach, and it can't be grasped.

+If you want to become whole,
+let yourself be partial.
+If you want to become straight, let yourself be crooked.
+If you want to become full,
+let yourself be empty.
+If you want to be reborn,
+let yourself die.
+If you want to be given everything, give everything up.

+If you let yourself be blown to and fro, you lose touch with your root.
+If you let restlessness move you, you lose touch with who you are.

+If you want to shrink something, you must first allow it to expand.
+If you want to get rid of something, you must first allow it to flourish.
+If you want to take something, you must first allow it to be given.
+This is called the subtle perception of the way things are.

+The Tao gives birth to One.
+One gives birth to Two.
+Two gives birth to Three.
+Three gives birth to all things.

+If you realize that all things change, there is nothing you will try to hold on to.
+If you aren't afraid of dying, there is nothing you can't achieve.

+ ]]